ianvanharten/coding-book-list/README.md

 - The Pragmatic Programmer by Andy Hunt and David Thomas
 - Apprenticeship Patterns by David Hoover and Adewale Oshineye ✅
 - Mindset by Carol Dweck ✅
+- - The Passionate Programmer by Chad Fowler ✔️
 - The Phoenix Project by Gene Kim

 ## History/Biography